This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Eating a small amount of bell peppers as a treat, however, could offer some health benefits for your dog.
 This popular vegetable contains a host of beneficial vitamins, minerals and antioxidants.
 Some of these include:

-• Quercetin.
-This antioxidant can be helpful when dealing with allergies, itchy skin, inflammation and cases of cystitis.
+- Quercetin.
+According to Veterinary Place, This antioxidant can be helpful when dealing with allergies, itchy skin, inflammation and cases of cystitis.

 All peppers provide beneficial nutrients, but red peppers contain higher quantities of Vitamin E and Vitamin C compared to green peppers or yellow peppers.